lockness-Ko/lockness-Ko/README.md

 - ⚡ Fun fact: ...
 -->

-- `🔭 I’m currently working on` TinyOS and turning off the bluetooth speakers that people use to blast loud annoying music in the shopping centers
+- `🔭 I’m currently working on` WOT (Without a trace) and turning off the bluetooth speakers that people use to blast loud annoying music in the shopping centers
 - `🌱 I’m currently learning` Kubernetes, Docker and Cybersec stuff
 - `📫 How to reach me:` You can talk to me on discord `lockness Ko#7954`